Basic Syntax of Rust

 - There are two function definitions.
 One is for

-is the default entry point for Rust programs. - A function definition starts with
+main()and the other is forprint_sum().
+Again,main()is the default entry point for Rust programs. - A function definition starts with

 Unlike variables, parameters always need a type.
 Run the following code (that doesn't declare types for parameters) and see what error messages you get.